DmitryShipilov/Cpp_projects/winSockets/README.md

 # Start server then start client.
-Server can operate with one client,
+Server can operate with one client.